steakscience/steakscience/_posts/2015-04-18-the-future-is-in-redmond.md

 ![](/images/redmond/surface-1.jpg)
 {% endfigure %}

 The computer of the future is not the iPad nor is it the new MacBook.
 The iPad excels at content consumption, but to do serious work, you’ll have to resort to a clumsy keyboard case.
-The new MacBook is the inverse — it is productive, but its keyboard is always there, whether you need it or not.
+The new MacBook is the inverse—it is productive, but its keyboard is always there, whether you need it or not.
 Surface on the other hand, can seamlessly transform from a laptop to a tablet.
 It will change personal computing forever.

 Technology has always been about looking to the future and getting excited about the possibilities.
 To me, Surface is the embodiment of that spirit, and one I can’t stop getting excited about.